Network North Wales: Labour manifesto proposal

+North East Wales Metro

 2017 plan

-On 1 March 2017, "Moving North Wales Forward — Our Vision for North Wales and the North East Wales Metro" was published.
+On 1 March 2017, "Moving North Wales Forward — Our Vision for North Wales and the North East Wales Metro" was published by the Welsh Government.
 Detailing, that alongside plans for infrastructure projects improving North Wales' roads, there are plans for improvements to the rail infrastructure and integrated transport schemes in North Wales.

 These include (stated in March 2017):